-CEEF6211 TEACHING PRACTICUM TEACHING EVALUATION TOOL (MENTOR)
+CEEF6211 TEACHING PRACTICUM

+TEACHING EVALUATION TOOL (INSTRUCTOR)

-Student Teacher Name Date// Professor Name Criterion Sc 1 2 3 4 5 6 (Lowest) cale 7 8 9 10 (Highest) Application Communication 1.
-Using Learning Methodology (Activities) - How many different methods of teaching were used?
+Student Teacher Name Date// Criterion Sca 1 2 3 4 5 6 (Lowest) ale 7 8 9 10 (Highest) Application Communication Using Learning Methodology (Activities) - How many different methods of teaching were used?
 Were the methods appropriate to accomplish the desired outcome?
-Comments: 6.
+Comments: 2.
+Hereig Appropriate Learning Appropriate 2.
+Hereig Appropriate Learning Appropriate 3.
+Hereig Appropriate Learning Appropriate 3.
+Hereig Appropriate Learning Appropriate 3.
+Hereig Appropriate Learning Appropriate 4.
+The state of 6.
 PRESENTING THE LEARNING AIMS AND LEARNING OBJECTIVES - To what extent were you aware of the lesson aim or learning objectives?
 Would you consider these appropriate for this particular subject?
-Using Appropriate Learning Aids - Were the aids helpful to the learning process?
+2. USING APPROPRIATE LEARNING AIDS - Were the aids helpful to the learning process?
 Were the aids visible?
 Were they presented with naturalness?
 Comments: 7.
 CREATING THE LEARNING SITUATION - How effective was the teacher in gaining attention: Was the transition from the attention pacer (Hook) to the lesson content smooth and purposeful?
 Comments: 3.
 PLANNING FOR A PERSONAL APPLICATION - Was there a definite approach to application of the lesson to life?
 How could the application been more purposeful?
 Comments: 8.
 TRANSITIONS AND TIME MANAGEMENT - How did the presenter move from one teaching segment to the next?
 Was adequate and appropriate amount of time allowed for each activity?
-Did not exceed or waste the 4.
-PLANNING FOR FOLLOW-THROUGH - Was there a definite assignment made for the coming week?
+Did not exceed or waste the overall teaching time.
+4. PLANNING FOR FOLLOW-THROUGH - Was there a definite assignment made for the coming week?
 Could the teacher have made follow-through more purposeful?
-Comments: overall teaching time.
 Comments: 9.
-Observing the Evidence of Planning and Preparation - Did you consider the equipment, room, teaching materials appropriately arranged?
+OBSERVING THE EVIDENCE OF PLANNING AND PREPARATION - Did you consider the equipment, room, teaching materials appropriately arranged?
 Comments: 5.
 ACHIEVING THE STATEMENT OF THE LESSON AIM OR LEARNING OBJECTIVES - Were the aims and objectives achieved?
 Comments: 10.
-PERSONAL CHARACTERISTICS - Any distracting mannerisms?
+Personal Characteristics - Any distracting mannerisms?
 Good eye contact?
 Enthusiastic?
 Courteous and tactful?
 Good voice and diction?
 Proper use of English?
 Comments: